catesq/fill-pdf/README.md

 make
 ```

-The fillpdf executable should now ne ready for use in build-dir
+fillpdf should now be ready for use in build-dir

-Usage
+# Usage

 fillpdf needs three input files.